-2022 and Future Years Action Plan
+2023 and Future Years Action Plan

 In future years, TID plans to continue efforts to harden its electric equipment in the Fire Zones.
-New projects will build on lessons learned from each annual submission, and evaluation of the metrics that were introduced in the 2019 Plan.
+New projects will build on lessons learned from each annual submission.
 TID continually monitors the development of new technology and is prepared to apply these advancements when it encounters appropriate opportunities.
-The following are elements that will be considered in future plans:
+The following efforts are being prepared for future plan updates:

-- Continue to replace 12 kV copper conductors with steel core aluminum conductors. - Distribution automation in Fire Zone. - Infrared inspections of critical equipment. - Work with the state to receive grant funding opportunities for alternative generation sources. - Continue to explore the market for falling wire sensors and will continue pilot project efforts. - Deploying weather stations in TID service territory.
+- Work with the state to receive grant funding opportunities for alternative generation sources. - Deploying weather stations in TID service territory.